 A public-private coalition of Minnesota organizations has formed to prevent violence toward staff in health care settings, making workplace violence prevention a top priority.

-Minnesota hospitals and health systems have prevented more than 13,000 patients from being harmed and saved more than $93 million as a result of a reduction in hospital-acquired conditions from 2010-13.
+Minnesota hospitals and health systems have prevented more than 15,000 patients from being harmed and saved more than $109 million as a result of a reduction in hospital-acquired conditions over the past three years.

 Minnesota's hospitals and health systems contributed more than $4.2 billion in programs and services in 2013 to benefit the health of their communities, an increase of 5.4 percent compared to 2012.